Locations

 Operations

-The SEEK API provides three queries for looking up locations:
+The SEEK API provides four queries for looking up locations:

 1. locationSuggestions returns locations matching partial text input for an interactive autocomplete user experience.